-International Chamber of Shipping Limited Competition Law Compliance Policy
+International Chamber of Shipping Limited and Maritime International Secretariat Services Limited Competition Law Compliance Policy

-This competition law compliance policy (the “Compliance Policy”) has been adopted by the ICS Board after due and careful consideration, and a copy has been circulated to all the members of ICS (the “Members”).
-The principles have also been endorsed by the Marisec Board.
+This competition law compliance policy (the “Compliance Policy”) has been endorsed and adopted by the Boards of ICS and Marisec (together “the Boards”) after due and careful consideration, and a copy has been circulated to all the members of ICS (the “Members”).

-Accordingly, the Board considers it appropriate by means of this Compliance Policy to remind Members and staff of ICS of the basic principles of competition laws generally and to highlight areas that may be of specific relevance to ICS.
+Accordingly, the Boards consider it appropriate by means of this Compliance Policy to remind ICS Members / Marisec employees of the basic principles of competition law generally and to highlight areas that may be of specific relevance to ICS and Marisec.

-Compliance with competition law is of primary importance to ICS.
-As such, it is the policy of ICS to fully comply with all applicable competition laws including but not limited to such laws and regulations enacted in the United States of America, the European Union and the United Kingdom, including the Sherman Antitrust Act 1890, Articles 101 and 102 of the Treaty on the Functioning of the European Union, the Competition Act 1998, the Enterprise Act 2002 and all associated legislation, guidelines and notices.
-ICS aims to foster a culture of competition law compliance and it is in this spirit that ICS adopts this Compliance Policy.
-It is essential that the activities of ICS comply with competition law and this Compliance Policy not only in form but also in substance.
+Compliance with competition law is of primary importance to ICS and Marisec.
+As such, it is the policy of ICS and Marisec to fully comply with all applicable competition laws including but not limited to such laws and regulations enacted in the United States of America, the European Union and the United Kingdom, including the Sherman Antitrust Act 1890, Articles 101 and 102 of the Treaty on the Functioning of the European Union, the Competition Act 1998, the Enterprise Act 2002, the Enterprise and Regulatory Reform Act 2013 and all associated legislation, guidelines and notices.
+ICS and Marisec aim to foster a culture of competition law compliance and it is in this spirit that ICS and Marisec adopt this Compliance Policy.
+It is essential that the activities of ICS and Marisec comply with competition law and this Compliance Policy not only in form but also in substance.

 TRADE ASSOCIATIONS & COMPETITION LAW